carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

     It is equivalent to `Mojo <http://maven.apache.org/plugin-developers/index.html>`_ execution

 Lifecycle
-    It is a well defined sequence of phases.
+    It is a well-defined sequence of phases.
 Each phase consists of a sequence of goals.
     Let's see an example of lifecycle, e.g: ``FooLifecycle`` has ``clean``, ``prepare`` and ``assemble`` phases.
 Each of those phases has one of more goals. **FooLifecycle**:

     - clean